FTP vs. SFTP vs. SCP vs. Rsync - What's the difference between the protocols?

 Unlike SFTP, SCP has fewer commands and is used primarily to copy files between a local host and a remote host or between two remote hosts.
 SCP is unable to create or list directories or delete files like SFTP.
 Because of this focus on copying files, in some instances, SCP has faster transfer speeds which can give it an advantage when speed is critical.
 SCP can also be faster on high-latency networks due to the way it handles file transfers.

 The main disadvantages are that SCP is limited in functionality and isn’t supported as widely as SFTP.
 SCP is also less flexible.
-For example, if a file with the same name in the same directory is transferred, SCP will override it by default.
-SFTP gives options to change the behavior such as overriding the existing file.
+For example, if a file with the same name in the same directory is transferred, SCP will overwrite it by default.
+SFTP clients give options to change the behavior, such as stopping the transfer or making a copy with a different name.
 Another advantage of SFTP is that it supports resuming file transfers that are interrupted instead of having to restart the entire transfer.

 OpenSSH, the open-source implementation of the SSH protocol used in some secure file transfer protocols like SCP and SFTP, writes that “The scp protocol is outdated, inflexible and not readily fixed”, and recommends using something more flexible like SFTP.